 Hanging leg raise, straight leg raise, and lateral leg raise are all bodyweight exercises you can use to strengthen different muscles in your upper legs, abs, low back, and hips.
 Below I will be dissecting these three isolated movements on what they are, a how to guide, and what muscles are being used throughout the exercise.

 What Is A Hanging Leg Raise?:

-The hanging leg raise is an exercise designed for strengthening the core and hip flexors.
+The hanging leg raise is one of many effective hip flexor exercises designed for strengthening the core and hip flexors.
 The hanging leg raise exercise is the most advanced of the three leg raise variations.
 It is also the most strenuous, but beneficial towards the abdominal region.

 Hanging Leg Raise How To Guide:

 Start by gripping the bar and letting your body hang comfortably.
 Next, while keeping your core tight, bend at the hips and raise your legs up towards your hands.
 Slowly lower your legs down while keeping constant tension in your abs the whole way through.
 If this is difficult, start by only raising your legs to a 90 degree angle.
 Or even start with the straight leg raise before you move onto the hanging leg raise.